elastic/kibana/rfcs/text/0014_notification_service.md

 - Change a notification state.

 Kibana-specific entities shouldn’t leak to UNS:
-- Kibana inlines notification message translations with i18n support.
+- Kibana sends message translations for all the supported locales.
 - Kibana-specific groups of recipients unfolded to a list of *recipient_id*.
 - *recipient_id* is set to *elastic_id*.